Have you had those moments in therapy where you feel stuck or there is looping on issues related to negative life experiences?

 Roles of Primary Therapist and EMDR Therapist

-The primary therapists remain the therapist on record and maintain their treatment plan.
+The primary therapist remains the therapist of record and maintains their treatment plan.
 The primary therapist manages crisis calls or client emergencies.

-Active collaboration is vital to the success for the client in this partnership.
+Active collaboration is crucial to the client's success in this partnership.

 Feedback about EMDR sessions is regularly provided to the primary therapist by the adjunctive EMDR therapist.